 Alice Kettle and I have a history of collaborating with each other, which began with the joint exhibition Place Settings.

-Alice Kettle was commissioned by Hampshire County Council to create a major public artwork for the Winchester Discovery Centre — a vivid and compelling exploration of the history of the city and of the limits of machine stitch as a medium.
-On my part, a residency at the Jingdezhen Experimental Factory in China had culminated in a new body of work inspired by this journey that echo experiences of the Chinese landscape and people.
+Alice Kettle was commissioned by Hampshire County Council to create a major public artwork for the Winchester Discovery Centre — a vivid and compelling exploration of the history of the city, and of the limits of machine stitch as a medium.
+On my part, a residency at the Jingdezhen Experimental Factory in China had culminated in a new body of work inspired by this journey; that echo experiences of the Chinese landscape and people.
 Place Settings is the story of these projects and experiences.

 In the course of mounting this exhibition, conversations between Alice and I brought to light shared concerns and shared methods.
-From these conversations, collaborative work was created, which marked a new phase in our work.
+From these conversations, collaborative work was created, which marked a new phase in our respective practices.
 These collaborative explorations brought together two distinct areas of practice and two distinct characters, through collaboration, spontaneity and openness.

-This collaborative approach later extended to the curatorship of projects which include the Pairings: Conversations, Collaborations, Materials conference at Manchester School of Art, The House of Eloi for Unravelling Uppark, and the New Generation — Design for Living conference at Design Manchester 2016.
+This collaborative approach later extended to the curatorship of projects which include the Pairings: Conversations, Collaborations, Materials conference at Manchester School of Art, The House of Eloi for Unravelling Uppark and the New Generation — Design for Living conference at Design Manchester 2016.

 Nº 1, 2, 3, 4, 5, 6; Photos — Ade Hunter